bilus/reforms/README.md

 + Add info to docs.
 + Fix TOC hierarchy.
 + Add to FAQ: Can I bind to local Om component state?
-- Validation errors in local state in om-reforms.
-Add How can I store validation errors in local state? to FAQ
++ Validation errors in local state in om-reforms.
+How can I store validation errors in local state? to FAQ
-- Fix :key warning for all examples (esp. group-title).
 - Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 Blog post.
+  + table works for Om.
+  - table works for Reagent.
+  - pretty up controls example.
+  - remove react.inc.js from index.html's for all examples.
+  - Update Readme and reference.
+- Fix :key warning for all examples (esp. group-title).
+Also for table.
+- Add info about :key bug to FAQ.
+- Check source paths in demos' project.clj files.
 - Are all examples there (esp. om local state)?
 - Release 0.4.0